 Before a follow-up sales call, ensure you’ve tried various methods of communication, including email and social media.
 If you’ve contacted them through different platforms, they’re more likely to remember you and your company’s name when you follow up with them.

-Here’s a template your SDRs can use to follow up with qualified prospects effectively:
+Here’s a template your BDRs and SDRs can use to follow up with qualified prospects effectively:

 *wait for prospect response*